 Some useful tips for writing a research brief

-If you haven’t written a research brief before, don’t worry!
+If you haven’t written a market research brief before, don’t worry!
 We’ve outlined some ideas below which should help you prepare your thoughts.
 But if you prefer, just pick up the phone and we’ll be glad to help you and prepare a research proposal for you.

-1. Background: About your company
+1. Background About your Company